coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 039.md

 ---

-[[Belavor Brill WIP]] is not going to hunt anyone, returning to the train instead.
+[[Belavor Brill]] is not going to hunt anyone, returning to the train instead.
 He returns to his compartment to sulk so we do not see us.
 We go to the dead drop location and find a puzzle box that Inky needs to work through.

 We walk around a little bit, then return to the train.
 The train continues and then stops at a scheduled stop.
 There was not supposed to be a settlement here, but there’s actually a stronghold that’s been built up here.
 We and the crew of the train is surprised that this is here.
 There are two half-ogres that take and start moving things.
 Dia disguises herself as basically Rohan’s sister — femme version of him — and we watch Jyl struggle to offload the vampire casket.